FAQs

 2024 Biennial

-The third edition of the Toronto Biennial of Art runs from September 21 – December 1, 2024.
+The third edition of the Toronto Biennial of Art ran from September 21 – December 1, 2024.

 The complete list of 2024 artists and participants can be found here.

-The Toronto Biennial of Art will span 11 indoor, outdoor, and partner Exhibition sites.
+The 2024 Toronto Biennial of Art spanned 11 indoor, outdoor, and partner Exhibition sites.

-For a map of all 2024 Biennial sites, including hours of operation, accessibility, and transportation options, click here.
+For a map of all 2024 Biennial sites, click here.

 “For the third edition of the Toronto Biennial of Art (TBA), titled Precarious Joys, we have been immersed in dialogues and active listening, a crucial element in our curatorial journey traversing national and international landscapes, numerous artist studios, and art encounters in Toronto, throughout Canada, and beyond.
 Our interactions have traced connections between artistic creations reflecting social and ecological imperatives, resulting in us identifying key directives drawn from the artists’ endeavours: “Joy,” “Precarious,” “Home,” “Polyphony,” “Solace,” and “Coded” are terms that encapsulate how TBA artists’ practices amplify political consciousness and reassert the power of aesthetics in shaping collective existence.